panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 ### 3.2 *useState()*

-You have a button that increases a counter async with a delay of 1 second and the second button increments the counter by 1 right away.
-The naive implementation looks as follows:
+The component `<DelayedCount>` has 2 buttons:

+* "Increase async" increments the counter in async mode with 1 second delay
+* "Increase sync" increments the counter right away, in sync mode.

 ```jsx
 function DelayedCount() {